How to Repair Rotted Wood in 6 Steps

 Repairing rotted wood is a manageable DIY project if you have basic carpentry skills and time to dedicate to the task.
 DIY repairs are suitable for small-scale damage or non-structural areas like window frames or trim.
 However, you should thoroughly remove all rot and use proper materials, as incomplete repairs could lead to recurring issues.

-For extensive damage or structural components such as beams or load-bearing posts, hiring a restoration professional is the better choice.
+For extensive damage or structural components such as beams or load-bearing posts, hiring a water damage restoration professional is the better choice.
 Professionals bring expertise and can complete the job more quickly and efficiently.
 They can also ensure that repairs meet safety standards and are built to last.
 Expect to pay at least $500 on the cost of professional dry rot repair, though the average is $1,400.
-While the upfront cost of hiring a professional is higher, it can save time, prevent mistakes, and avoid the need for future repairs.
+While the up-front cost of water damage restoration is higher when hiring a professional, it can save time, prevent mistakes, and avoid the need for future repairs.

 Sometimes, mold is the cause of rotted wood or could escalate to a mold issue if it's not repaired.
 If you do have a mold issue, hire a professional.
 The average mold remediation cost ranges between $1,200 and $3,700.